UPDATED 8/10/21

 A couple exploring Dunbar Dave

-Tennessee has several amazing caves open to the public and Dunbar is one of the best.
-We love this particular cave so much, we’ve toured it three times!
+Tennessee has several amazing caves open to the public and Dunbar Cave is one of the best.
+We love this particular cave so much that we’ve toured it three times!
 With eight miles (and counting) of mapped cave trails, there’s plenty to see in these caverns, including some truly amazing Native American petroglyphs and pictographs that date back to 1350 A.D.
 Book your tour ahead of time and prepare to be wowed.

 Aboveground, the park’s hiking trails are definitely worth exploring.
-Beautiful at any time of year, they wind around Swan Lake, meander through a peaceful forest and traverse a lovely meadow.
+Beautiful at any time of year, they wind around Swan Lake, meander through a peaceful forest, and traverse a lovely meadow.
 Grab takeout from one of the restaurants listed below and make time for an afternoon picnic and hike with your honey!

 Photo by Brenda Aguilar